From recruiting the right people to ensuring teams have the systems they need to be productive, HR is critical to achieving business objectives.

 8. Track end-user behavior and usage

-End-user behavior analytics and usage patterns provide valuable insights into HR technology adoption and how end-users are engaging with them.
+End-user behavior analytics and usage patterns provide valuable insights into HR technology adoption and how end-users are engaging with it.
 This data empowers teams to identify areas of user friction, issues with usability, or opportunities to optimize workflows.
-A data-driven approach can improve and refine your workflows and your end-user experience.
+A data-driven approach can improve and refine workflows and the end-user experience.

 With Whatfix, track any custom user action or event to identify end-user friction and dropoff points, map user journeys, build user cohorts, and more.
 Overcome these trouble spots or optimize workflows with new in-app guidance or support content using Whatfix’s Visual Editor.